8 Best Jira Alternatives in 2026 (and What Most Comparisons Miss)

 Which Jira Alternative Is Best for IT Service Management?

 For dedicated IT service management workflows, the strongest Jira alternatives are Xurrent, Ivanti Neurons for ITSM, and Halo.
 Each provides full ITIL process coverage including incident, change, problem, and asset management, with less developer-centric configuration than Jira Service Management.
 All three integrate with Virima for discovery-driven CMDB and asset data.
-The comparison below summarizes where each Jira alternative fits.
+The at-a-glance table earlier in this article summarizes where each option fits.
+For dedicated IT service management, prioritize Xurrent, Ivanti Neurons for ITSM, and Halo, then validate CI accuracy under whichever platform you shortlist.

 The Layer Most Jira Alternative Comparisons Skip